duraki/notes/content/_index.md

 ### How it works

-Additionalities offered through `[params.styles]` via `config.toml`.
+It uses parameters (such is `[params.styles]`) via `config.toml`.
 It's possible to deploy dark version as well.
-Read for more in *.css.
+Read for more in `*.css`.
+The theme used in `~notes` is rewritten from [my blog](https://duraki.github.io/).

+### Outro

-{{< details >}}
+{{< details "Show #Outro" >}}
 This website is provided for free educational purposes.
 Knowledge shared here can be used for personal gain and experience.
+I do not condemn using TTPs explained here in your blackhat activities.
+The site is largely inspired by [Andy's](https://andymatuschak.org/) notes.
+I would like to thank to the One, All-seeing, All-hearing.
+Many greetings to all my friends and family who supported me till the very end.
 {{< /details >}}